Blogs/Marketing

 How to Improve Google Ads Quality Score Hero

 Is your Google Ads campaign underperforming?
-One key factor could be your Quality Score.
+One of the most overlooked levers could be your Quality Score.

-Improving your Quality Score requires attention to three key components: Expected Click-Through Rate (CTR), ad relevance, and landing page experience.
-By optimizing these elements, you can enhance your campaign's effectiveness, attract more clicks, and reduce ad spend.
+Improving your keywords' Quality Score requires structured optimization across three components: Expected Click-Through Rate (CTR), ad relevance, and landing page experience.

 7 Ways To Improve Google Ads Quality Score